hubotio/hubot/docs/scripting.md

 ## Documenting Scripts

-Hubot scripts can be documented with comments at the top of their file, for example:
+Botforge scripts can be documented with comments at the top of their file, for example:

 ```javascript
 // Description: